-Paper I - (200 marks)
+(200 marks) Paper I -

-- Duration: Two hours - Current events of national and international importance - History of India and Indian National Movement - Indian and World Geography- Physical, Social, Economic Geography of India and the World. - Indian Polity and Governance- Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc. - Economic and Social Development- Sustainable Development, Poverty, Inclusion, Demographics, Social Sector Initiatives, etc. - General issues on Environmental ecology, Bio-diversity and Climate Change that do not require subject specialization. - · General Science.
+- Current events of national and international importance - History of India and Indian National Movement - Indian and World Geography- Physical, Social, Economic Geography of India and - Indian Polity and Governance- Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc. - Economic and Social Development- Sustainable Development, Poverty, Inclusion, Demographics, Social Sector Initiatives, etc. - General issues on Environmental ecology, Bio-diversity and Climate Change that do not require subject specialization. - General Science.

-Paper II-(200 marks) Duration: Two hours
+Paper II-(200 marks) Duration: Two

+hours

-- Comprehension - Interpersonal skills including communication skills; - · Logical reasoning and analytical ability - Decision making and problem solving - · General mental ability - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. Class X level) - Note 1: Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - Note 2 : The questions will be of multiple choice, objective type. - Note 3: It is mandatory for the candidate to appear in both the Papers of Civil Services (Prelim) Examination for the purpose of evaluation.
+- Comprehension - Interpersonal skills including communication skills; - Logical reasoning and analytical ability - Decision making and problem solving - General mental ability - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. - Class X - Note 1: Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - Note 2: The questions will be of multiple choice, objective type. - Note 3: It is mandatory for the candidate to appear in both the Papers of Civil Services (Prelim) Examination for the purpose of evaluation.
 Therefore a candidate will be disqualified in case he/she does not appear in both the papers of Civil Services (Prelim) Examination.